When: Sunday, 31 December 2023 – from 8:00 pm until after we see the New Year in.

 What should I wear?

 Dress comfortably!
 Bush dancing is great exercise, and it is a good workout, and so don’t overdress.
-Even if it is cool you probably won’t want to wear a jumper or long sleeves while dancing.
+Even if it is cool you probably won’t want to wear a jumper or long sleeves while dancing, as you will probably get quite warm.
 Layers of clothing work well, just as in Cross-Country skiing.
-Women often enjoy dancing in a skirt, as skirts flow to the music.
-Casual shirts are common dress.
-Don’t worry about what to wear – there is no special costume, just be comfortable.
-You probably will get warm as you dance.
+Women often enjoy dancing in a skirt, as skirts flow to movement with the music.
+Light-weight casual shirts and blouses are common dress, but don’t stress about what to wear – there is no special costume, just be comfortable.
+The picture above will give you some idea too.

 What about shoes?

-Since we dance on hardwood floors, many people bring a separate pair of shoes from the ones they wear to the dance.
-Clean off any grit from outside that might be on the soles of your shoes and could damage the floor.
-If possible, it is preferable not to dance in shoes with rubber soles, as these are harder on your joints – ankles, knees and hips in the long run.
-But people have danced in joggers, tennis shoes or whatever.
-The main thing is that your shoes are comfortable for you for active dancing.
-This normally means flat, comfortable shoes with smooth soles.
+Since we dance on a hardwood floor, many people bring a separate pair of dancing shoes from the ones they wear to the dance.
+If not, please clean off any grit from outside that might be on the soles of your shoes to avoid damage to the floor.